What Happens When I Skip Jury Duty?

 Missing jury duty could land you in a San Diego jail for up to 5 days and force you to pay a fine of up to $1,000.
 You’ll also have a mark on your criminal record.
 Having a criminal record can make you vulnerable to a wide range of collateral penalties.

 Have you been accused of a crime in San Diego?
 Do you need to speak with a criminal defense attorney?
-Call the Law Office of Vikas Bajaj today to schedule a free consultation with our skilled legal team.
+Call the Law Office of Vikas Bajaj today to schedule an initial consultation with our skilled legal team.